leesegal95/computer-networking/Notes/chapter-1.md

 - interconnected routers , networks of networks
 - core responsibility is to pick up the packet as fast as it can and move it to another router as fast as it can
-- destination based routing -> inside thee core -> figure out where you are going and forward that way
+- destination based routing -> inside the core -> figure out where you are going and forward that way

 ### Packet Switching
 * Packets: smaller chunks of data that are being sent to a destination end system